 Generation Australia undertakes a process called Activity Mapping before developing curriculum.
 This involves interviewing employers, hiring managers, exemplary disability support workers and people living with disability.
-We find out what technical skills are most important on the job and also which behavioural skills and mindsets employers are looking for in candidates.
-They told us that having a good understanding of technical knowledge is really essential but just as important are behaviours like empathy and resilience.
-We have incorporated all these insights into the curriculum.
-We have worked closely with our training partner Cerebral Palsy Alliance to deliver a program which will equip learners with the skills they need to be successful as disability support workers.
+We find out what technical skills are most important on the job and which behavioural skills and mindsets employers are looking for in candidates.
+They told us that having a good understanding of technical knowledge.

+We have also worked closely with our training partner Cerebral Palsy Alliance (RTO 90213) to deliver a program that equips learners with the skills they need to be successful as disability support workers.